 For the first two years, I rode my bike everywhere because I had lost my license after my grand mal seizure.
-I always thought the job was temporarily until I was ready to go back and get a “big girl” job.
+I always thought the job was temporary until I was ready to go back and get a “big girl” job.
 After about a year and a half they kept trying to promote me and I would tell them that I wasn’t going to be there long and I was going to keep riding my bike and I wouldn’t be able to get to another gym.
 Typically, when someone was promoted they would move to another gym.
 Finally, I realized, I wasn’t going anywhere.
 I liked what I was doing and I was good at it.
 So, I agreed to a promotion.
 Eventually, I learned that there were buses and that I didn’t HAVE to ride a bike to work!
-Although the bus I was taking didn’t run on the weekends and I was weekend manager.
-The experience was really character-building.
+Although the bus I was taking didn’t run on the weekends and I was weekend manager, the experience was really character-building.
 I had to get on my bike and ride eight miles to work and eight miles home.
 I found a lot of strength in the things that I was doing in my recovery.

 Along with these actions of being able to move forward in life and learn about fitness, I was still having issues with over-training and binge eating early in my recovery.
 I was drinking gallons of coffee.
 I still wasn’t quite healthy and perpetuated some insomnia and wishful thinking about alcohol and things like that.
-I became a certified personal trainer and had been a client of person trainers in trying to get better at my job.
+I became a certified personal trainer and had been a client of personal trainers in trying to get better at my job.
 I really liked that one-on-one relationship that forms between trainer and client.
 I felt like I had something to give people.
 At the same time, I pursued a holistic health practitioner certification through The Institute of Integrative Nutrition online.
 Because nutrition has always been of interest to me, especially with my background in biochemistry, it was always my favorite part.